IN THE PRESS

 EMERITUS PROFESSOR OF HISTORY OF ART AT OXFORD

-Ailing Cai is the author of books: A back day (poetry & drawing), Plastic Birds (poetry & drawing), My Loves (poetry & prose), The Green Tuscan Hills (poetry) and The Chinese Girl (short story).
-She began life as a poet, writer and painter in Shanghai and Northern Italy.
+Ai Ling Cai is the author of books: A back day (verse novel), Plastic Birds (poetry & drawing), My Loves (poetry & prose), The Green Tuscan Hills (poetry) and The Chinese Girl (short story).
+She began life as an author in Shanghai, Italy and New York.
 She now lives in London.
-She is a member of The Chelsea Arts Club.
+She is a member of The Chelsea Arts Club and Design History Society.

 Together, let's help in any way we can

 Every two minutes someone is diagnosed with cancer.
 Let's help together.